CONFLICT FLUENCY:

 1

-The Conflict Fluency intensive is anchored by two weekend retreats in a private studio in the Northeast Kingdom of Vermont.
+The Conflict Fluency intensive is anchored by a three-day retreat in a private studio in the Northeast Kingdom of Vermont.
 This in-person work focuses on the capacity to remain productively present with uncertainty and challenge while identifying possibilities for constructive change.

 Through shared practice and analysis, the cohort becomes a vital source of insight.
-What you’ll learn is not dogma or management process, but the shaping of an adaptive response to the live forces of conflict and relationship.
+What you’ll work with is not dogma or management process, but the shaping of an adaptive response to the live forces of conflict and relationship.

 THE NORTHEAST KINGDOM, VERMONT